d3b-center/ticket-tracker-OPC/.github/ISSUE_TEMPLATE/manuscript.md

 ---
-name: Propose an analysis for a manuscript
+name: Propose a manuscript analysis
 about: Use this issue template to propose a new analysis for a manuscript
-title: 'Manuscript Analysis:'
+title: 'Proposed Manuscript Analysis:'
 labels: manuscript proposed analysis
 assignees: ''